 What Is CBT-I?

-First, for those that are unaware of what insomnia is, which probably means you don’t have sleep issues (lucky), insomnia is a common sleep disorder which makes it difficult to fall asleep, difficult to stay asleep, and cause you to wake up early.
+First, for those who are unaware of what insomnia is, which probably means you don’t have sleep issues (lucky), insomnia is a common sleep disorder which makes it difficult to fall asleep, difficult to stay asleep, and causes you to wake up early.
 In short, you never get enough hours of good quality sleep.
 According to Koffel, Bramoweth, and Ulmer (2018), insomnia affects nearly a quarter of the US population, with at least a third being affected in the UK (Swift, Stewart, Andiappan, Smith, Espie, and Brown, 2012).

 Oh, I should also tell you what CBT-I stands for, just in case.
 CBT-I stands for Cognitive Behavioral Therapy for Insomnia.
-Pretty straight forward.
+Pretty straightforward.
 CBT-I explores the connection between how we think, the things we do, and how we sleep (Sleep Foundation).

 CBT-I claims to be an effective treatment for insomnia, which uses a structured programme to identify and replace behaviours and thoughts that worsen your sleep issues with new habits to improve your sleep quality (Mayo Clinic).